marcosiniscalchi/WhisperFT/README.md

 # WhisperFT
-# Exploring Flan-T5 for Post-ASR Error Correction
+# Exploring FT and LoRA finetuning

 This repository contains the code and experiments for fine-tuning Whisper w and w/ LoRA.
 The project is meant for learning the basic concept for Foundation Models.